 What is the course about?

-Gaining awareness of the vocal components (the anatomy) and understanding as to how these components are brought together to form sound (the physiology).
-Through practical exercises using this knowledge and insight to gain vocal confidence and make one`s voice unique, individual and effective.
+A day long course in which you will gain awareness of the vocal components (the anatomy) and understanding as to how these components are brought together to form sound (the physiology).
+You will work through practical exercises using this knowledge and insight to gain vocal confidence.
+Your voice is unique and individual.

 What will we cover?